Atuagkat Bookstore

-Atuagkat Bookstore (Greenlandic for "books") is Greenland's leading bookstore, located in the capital Nuuk.
-It is located at Aqqusinersuaq 4, opposite Hotel Hans Egede and Greenland Travel.
+Atuagkat Bookstore (Greenlandic for "books") was Greenland's only bookstore, located in the capital Nuuk.

-Atuagkat Bookstore is today one of two bookstores in Greenland, the other being in Ilulissat.

-Atuagkat Bookstore (colloquially Atuagkat) has a wide range of books within, among other things, fiction, biographies and memoirs, children's literature, English literature for young people, in addition to the world's largest collection of Groenlandica within the bookstore industry, including an extensive antiquarian collection of Greenlandic publications.
-Atuagkat also has a wide range of games, posters, and maps of Greenland.
+Atuagkat Bookstore (colloquially Atuagkat) had a wide range of books within, among other things, fiction, biographies and memoirs, children's literature, English literature for young people, in addition to the world's largest collection of Groenlandica within the bookstore industry, including an extensive antiquarian collection of Greenlandic publications.
+Atuagkat also had a wide range of games, posters, and maps of Greenland.

-Atuagkat conducts trade locally in Nuuk, but also nationwide and internationally via their website, just as they accept inquiries by telephone, per email and via social media.

-Atuagkat is particularly known for being one of the Danish Realm's coziest bookstores, and has a sofa arrangement with sofa, armchair and coffee table.
-There is coffee and tea in the pot for visitors every day, completely free.

-Atuagkat was founded on 5 May 1966 and is Greenland's oldest bookstore.
+Atuagkat was founded on 5 May 1966 and was Greenland's oldest bookstore.
+It closed on 15 January 2025.

-1966-1986
+1966–1985

 Atuagkat was founded by Det Grønlandske Forlag in 1966, with the aim that the profits from the book trade should cover the publisher's expenses for book publishing.

-Bent Elkjær Danielsen was employed as leading bookseller, but already in 1968, he resigned.
-In the same year, Poul Bay was employed as the new bookseller, and he held the position until 1983.
+Bent Elkjær Danielsen was employed as leading bookseller; he resigned in 1968.
+Poul Bay was employed as the new bookseller in 1968, and held the position until 1983.

+1985–2005

 In 1985, Inger Hauge was given the position of leading bookseller and the following year she took over from the publisher, and Atuagkat Boghandel thus became the first Home Rule-owned company to pass into private hands.

-1986-2005

-Inger Hauge ran Atuagkat Bookstore together with her husband, Steen Amandus, who owned of Kontorteknik.
+She ran Atuagkat Bookstore together with her husband, Steen Amandus, who owned Kontorteknik.
 The two companies were merged and run as Atuagkat & Kontorteknik until the turn of the millennium.

-In 1991, Atuagkat was able to celebrate its 25th anniversary with an anniversary newspaper and with the performance of Dario Campeotto.
+In 1991, Atuagkat celebrated its 25th anniversary with an anniversary newspaper and with the performance of Dario Campeotto.

-In the year 1999, it was decided to divide Atuagkat and Kontorteknik again.
+In 1999, it was decided to divide Atuagkat and Kontorteknik.
 The office department remained at the address, now run by Cuno Møller Jensen, Lennie Pedersen, and Jens Raage as Kontorhuset.
 In the meantime, Atuagkat moved with the book department into the little blue house on Imaneq, which many today still remember Atuagkat as.

 Inger Hauge founded Forlaget Atuagkat in 1994, which she ran herself until 2017, when she chose to stop taking in new books due to her advanced age.
 The last book she published was "The Porous Poet and the Snow Sparrow" by Hans-Erik Rasmussen.